 Welcome to the Summer Grilling Series where I'm sharing amazing grilling recipes each and every week.
 Up next: Homemade Carne Asada Marinade.
 This one just might be my absolute favorite!

 If there was only one cuisine I had to eat for the rest of my life, it would probably be Mexican.
 Tacos, burritos, tostadas, GUACAMOLE!
 Give me all the guacamole please!
-And chips and salsa too.
+And chips & salsa.
 That is my weakness.
 What about you?

 Grilled Carne Asada Recipe